NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 ## Challenge

 > 1. Adjust your plot - add breaks at 0, 10, 20 and 30 meters and assign a color map of 3 colors.
 Add a title to your plot.
 > 2. Look at a histogram of your data.
-Are there sets of breaks that make more sense than 0,10, 20 and 30 meters? experiment with producing a final map that provides useful information.
+Are there sets of breaks that make more sense than 0,10, 20 and 30 meters?
+Experiment with producing a final map that provides useful information.

 ## Part 2.
 How does our CHM data compare to field measured tree heights?